mtmckenna/mtmckenna.github.io/app/_posts/2015-07-31-deploying-ember-along-with-rails-via-capistrano.md

 ## <a name="5"></a> 5.
 Disable Ember's 'storeConfigInMeta' Property

-By default, Ember stores configuration info about your application's environment in a `<meta>` tag within Ember's `index.html` page.
-Since you are loading the Ember app from a view generated by Rails rather than one generated by Ember, this `<meta>` tag won't exist.
-Fortunately, Ember has a property called `storeConfigInMeta` that can be set to `false`, which forces Ember to stoe this environment information in a Javascript file instead of a `<meta>` tag.
+By default, Ember stores configuration info about your application's environment in a `<meta>` tag within an Ember-generated `index.html` page.
+However, since you are loading the Ember app from a view generated by Rails rather than one generated by Ember, this `<meta>` tag won't exist.
+Fortunately, Ember has a property called `storeConfigInMeta` that can be set to `false`, which forces Ember to stroe this environment information in a Javascript file instead of a `<meta>` tag.
 The `storeConfigInMeta` property can be set from within the `ember-cli-build.js` file like so:

 ```
 module.exports = function(defaults) {